 As one organism eats another, the toxin moves up through the food chain and the concentration increases, an effect known as biomagnification.
 Consuming organisms containing methylmercury, over a prolonged period of time, is known to affect the development of the nervous system.

 Fish now accounts for almost 17 percent of the global population’s intake of protein.
 Once caught, commercial fish species are often transported around the world, to locations far removed from their origin.
 At RWS, dolphins are fed ‘human grade’ seafood, which means it is fit for human consumption and is also being supplied to people in restaurants and supermarkets.

 Blood tests have a wide range of uses and are one of the most common types of medical tests.
 To ensure the utmost care for the dolphins, the Animal Health team at conducts regular health checks, which include taking blood samples.
 The results of which are stored in a database.

-These collected blood samples results over a five-year period are now allowing researchers to investigate any change in mercury levels over time.
+These collected blood samples results over a five-year period will allow researchers to investigate any change in mercury levels over time.
 The information is critical to allow us to better understand the rate of accumulation and impact of methylmercury in organisms at the top of food chains.

 Find out more

 - Press release: Johns Hopkins Researchers Partners with Resorts World Sentosa to Probe Mercury Levels in Dolphins